phdye/smollm3-openwebui/doc/Repo-Support-Plan--WSL.md

 - [x] Execute tests asynchronously and stream logs back to chat.
 - [x] Highlight failing lines and stack traces in context.

-`scripts/wsl_workspace.py` streams `pytest` output as tests run and emphasizes failing lines and stack traces in red for immediate context.
+`scripts/wsl_workspace.py` uses `asyncio` to stream `pytest` output in real time and emphasizes failing lines and stack traces in red for immediate context.

 ## Phase 6: Collaborative Features
 - [ ] Allow multiple users to attach to same environment.